sfl7781/stock-analysis/README.md

 ## Results
 #### Stock Analysis
 ![Stock_Comparison](https://user-images.githubusercontent.com/95381303/149684607-c833599a-0117-4c01-afb9-96ab1c677882.png)
+- Steve's parents wanted to invest in DAQO stock (Ticker:DQ ; higlighted in blue)
+	- 'DQ' looked great in 2017 but an investment then would have resulted in a complete loss in 2018
+- 'RUN' with only a small return would have been the best investment as it was the only stock to to increase exponentially in 2018
+- Outside of 'RUN' & 'ENPH', which did tank by over 47% in 2018 all of these options Steve chose would not have been good investments based on the range of data
+- Steve was right to believe he would need to potentially expand his dataset.

 #### Refactoring Runtimes
 ##### Original Code Runtimes
 ![green_stocks2017](https://user-images.githubusercontent.com/95381303/149685157-6888df0b-4e32-43ff-9cdc-17c4e08a2262.png) ![green_stocks2018](https://user-images.githubusercontent.com/95381303/149685158-96ce0a73-b335-4dcd-aa80-3f95a56d5656.png)

 ##### Refactored Code Runtimes
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/95381303/149685174-58ec0d94-e0f2-48e5-bfc6-08a4c935942d.png) ![VBA_Challenge_2018](https://user-images.githubusercontent.com/95381303/149685175-326d6148-3c7f-40ce-a3a1-6fd8d9f03f9b.png)